k8gb-io/go-weight-shuffling/README.md

 ```
 the function returns an index slice such that index0 will be represented in the zero position in about 30% of cases,
 index1 will be in the first position in about 40% of cases, etc.

+### PickVector settings argument
+The Settings argument defines how the PickVector function will return indexes.
+Imagine you have
+a PDF for three different parts and you set one of them to 0 (just turn it off, because the
+probability of this index will be 0).
+The solution is not universal, each use-case requires
+different behavior.
+Currently we define two versions of the behavior.

+- `KeepIndexesForZeroPDF` keeps indexes for zero pdf elements; e.g: for `pdf=[0,50,50,0,0,0]` returns `[1,2,0,3,4,5]` or `[2,1,0,3,4,5]`
+- `IgnoreIndexesForZeroPDF` filter indexes for zero pdf elements; e.g: for `pdf=[0,50,50,0,0,0]` returns `[1,2]` or `[2,1]`

+Translated with www.DeepL.com/Translator (free version)

 ## Examples
 This library is ideal for Weight RoundRobin.
 Imagine you need to balance these addresses (can be applied to whole groups